Isotopic analysis by nuclear magnetic resonance: Isotopic distribution

-A phenomenon known as natural isotopic fractionation (see figure) means that an isotopic fingerprint composed of ratios of isotopes at each atom of a molecule can be determined to provide information on the origin—botanical, synthetic, geographical—of the molecule or product.
+A phenomenon known as natural isotopic fractionation (see figure) means that an isotopic fingerprint composed of ratios of isotopes at each atom of a molecule can be determined in order to provide information on the origin—botanical, synthetic, geographical of the molecule or product.

 Principles underlying specific methods

 SNIF-NMR

-SNIF-NMR is built on the principle of natural isotopic fractionation.
-NMR of two nuclei are routinely used for assessing for food authenticity:
+SNIF-NMR is based on the principle of fractionation of carbon isotopes in oxygenic photosynthesis (isotope fractionation).
+NMR of two nuclei are routinely used for assessing food authenticity: